Rakshikakadu/Weather-App/README.md

 This Weather App allows users to enter a location and retrieve weather forecast data.
 It provides two options: to get a summary of the weather forecast or hourly forecast for the location.

-## Frontend

-The frontend of this Weather App is built using HTML, CSS, and JavaScript.

 ### Setup Instructions

 1. Clone the repository: